briandsch/project-zoomcamp/README.md

 Besides the initial extraction of all the data, I've deployed another Python script in GCP using Pub/Sub, Google Cloud Functions and Google Cloud Scheduler to automatically update the table every day with data for the previous day.

+I've called this "Project-zoomcamp" as this is my first data pipeline after completing the [Data Engineering Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+I take the opportunity to give thanks to them for putting together such a well explained and comprehensive course; I definitely learned a lot from it, despite me deciding to start off with a rather simple data pipeline compared to what they covered in the course.

 ## Tools I'm using
 - WSL running Ubuntu 22.04
 - Conda 22.9.0 with Python 3.10.6